Galileo-Galilei/kedro-mlflow-tutorial/README.md

   filepath: data/01_raw/stopwords.yml  # <- This must be a local path, no matter what is your mlflow storage (S3 or other)
 ```

 - a [**preprocessing node which produces an object fitted on data**](https://github.com/Galileo-Galilei/kedro-mlflow-tutorial/blob/main/src/kedro_mlflow_tutorial/pipelines/ml_app/pipeline.py#L70) which will be reused to apply the processing to data.
-Some examples can be a tokenizer, an encoder, a vectorizer,a nd obvisously the mcahine learning model itself...
+Some examples can be a tokenizer, an encoder, a vectorizer, and obviously the machine learning model itself...
 Such operations must absolutely be splitted in two different nodes:
   - a ``fit_object`` (the name does not matter) node which creates the object.
 It will be tagged as ``["training"]`` only because the object must not be refitted on new data.
 This object must be persisted in the ``catalog.yml`` for further reuse.

   ```yaml